Is the Wavefunction Already an Object on Space?: Symmetry Group Explanation

-\section{Symmetry group explanation}
+\section{Symmetry Group Explanation}

-In the previous section, we have seen that the wavefunction does not have qualitatively new features that were not already encountered in Euclidean geometry or in classical physics.
-The difference is at best quantitative, by including all configurations of points (see Remark \ref{rem:no-qualitative-difference}).
+In the previous section, we saw that the wavefunction does not have qualitatively new features that were not already encountered in Euclidean geometry or in classical physics.
+The difference is at best quantitative, including all configurations of the points (see Remark \ref{rem:no-qualitative-difference}).

-By appealing to symmetry groups, this section provides a deeper understanding of that from Section \sref{s:explanation_Euclidean}.
+By appealing to symmetry groups, this section provides a deeper understanding of what was presented in Section \ref{s:explanation_Euclidean}.
 The geometric nature of the wavefunction is better understood in terms of spacetime symmetries, and, as shown by Wigner and Bargmann, this approach leads straightforwardly to the classification of particles based on spin and mass.
 Additional properties of particles, like electric charge and color, come from the local gauge symmetries, which also account for interactions.
-I will explain how Wigner's approach is a natural application of Klein's \emph{Erlangen program} for geometry.
+I will explain how Wigner's approach is a natural application of Klein's Erlangen Program for geometry.
 As such, spacetime and gauge symmetries are not simply properties of quantum theory, but they determine its very structure, including the properties of the wavefunction.

-\subsection{In the light of Klein Geometry}
+\subsection{In the Light of Klein Geometry}

+A homogeneous space is like a regular polyhedron; whatever two vertices of the polyhedron one may choose, the polyhedron can be rotated to bring the first vertex to the same place where the second vertex was so that, after this rotation, no observable difference exists.
+In the continuum limit, the polyhedron becomes a sphere, but there are other homogeneous spaces, like the Euclidean plane and space, or, in fact, Euclidean spaces of any dimension, and hyperbolic spaces.
+By dropping the measure of angles in a Euclidean space, and maintaining only the notion of parallelism, one obtains an affine space.
+In a similar way, we can obtain projective spaces and other spaces.
+All of these types of geometry have something in common; they, in some sense, ``look the same'' at each of their points.
+It turns out that they all can be described completely using symmetry groups.

+In his 1872 Erlangen Program paper, Klein explained what various homogeneous geometries have in common \citep{klein1872ErlangenProgram}: \begin{frem} \begin{enumerate} \item All that we can know about a homogeneous space $S$ is contained in its symmetry group $G$ and the action of $G$ on $S$ (the way in which $G$ transforms $S$). \item The homogeneous space $S$ can be obtained by ``dividing'' its symmetry group $G$ by a subgroup $H$ of $G$.
+The result, the coset space $G/H$, can be identified with the homogeneous space $S$. \end{enumerate} \end{frem}